lextm/jekyll-theme-chirpy/_posts/2017-1-21-how-to-write-add-ins-of-visual-studio-for-mac.md

 > Note that once the add-in repository for Visual Studio for Mac is alive, you don't need to share `.mpack` file in this way.

-Now Microsoft/Xamarin has opened up the addin feed for Visual Studio for Mac, so as publisher you should use http://addins.monodevelop.com to publish your addin.
+Now Microsoft/Xamarin has opened up the addin feed for Visual Studio for Mac, so as publisher you should use https://addins.monodevelop.com to publish your addin.
 Users then use the integrated Extension Manager to search and install.

+> Updated (Jan 12, 2023): The latest news can be found in [this post](https://learn.microsoft.com/en-us/visualstudio/mac/migrate-extensions?view=vsmac-2022)